-In the customs declaration that ends temporary storage, enter as previous document the reference number of the declaration based on which the goods were received at the temporary storage facility.
+In the customs declaration that ends temporary storage, enter as previous document the details of the declaration based on which the goods were received at the temporary storage facility.
 These details are e.g. the number of the previous document, MRN and goods item number.
-The previous declaration remains open in Customs’ system if, e.g. the details of the goods item number is missing or is entered incorrectly.
+The previous declaration remains open in Customs’ system if, e.g. the details of the goods item are missing or entered incorrectly.

 Note that even if the temporary storage operator issues, in their own records, a reference or an entry number for the goods received in the facility, this detail cannot be used as previous procedure in the customs declaration.
 The correct document code, MRN and goods item number, if any, must be used as previous procedure.
 The number of the transport document must also be provided for consignments, when the preceding declaration on arrival is a temporary storage declaration (TSD).

-When temporary storage is ended with release for free circulation or a special import procedure, such as inward processing, the reference number and date of the decision on release must be entered in the records.
+When temporary storage is ended with release for free circulation or a special import procedure, such as inward processing, the MRN and date of the decision on release must be entered in the records.
 As a receipt in the stock records, you should attach the decision on release, a release message or some other document indicating release of goods.
 A document on release may for example be a declaration submitted under a fallback procedure.

 The temporary storage operator releases the goods for free circulation against a decision on release printed out from the Customs system.
 If, in connection with the release of the goods from the temporary storage facility, discrepancies are detected between the details indicated in the decision on release and the entries in the temporary storage records, the temporary storage operator can still release the goods, with certain exceptions.

 Permitted discrepancies between the stock records and the decision on release for import